 - If you miss a dose of Budesonide Inhalation Powder, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.

 Ask your health care provider any questions you may have about how to use Budesonide Inhalation Powder.

 Important safety information:

-- Use caution if you switch from an oral steroid (eg, prednisone) to budesonide powder.
+- Use caution if you switch from an oral steroid (eg, prednisone) to Budesonide Inhalation Powder.
 It may take several months for your body to make enough natural steroids to handle events that cause physical stress.
 Such events may include injury, surgery, infection, loss of blood electrolytes, or a sudden asthma attack.
 These may be severe and sometimes fatal.
 Contact your doctor right away if any of these events occur.
 You may need to take an oral steroid (eg, prednisone) again.
 Carry a card at all times that says you may need an oral steroid (eg, prednisone) if any of these events occur.